1944 Hamilton, Ontario, municipal election: Board of Control election

+Sources: "Donald Clarke Regains Seat, Displacing Walter Chadwick", Hamilton Spectator, Tuesday, December 5, 1944, pg.
+11.

 Aldermanic elections

 Ward One (Delta-Blakely-Escarpment East)

 The elections in Ward One saw the return of former alderman Samuel Leslie Parker after a year away from council following his defeat in the Board of Control elections the year prior.
 During the 1943-1944 term of office, incumbent alderman William MacFarland died suddenly, prompting council to appoint Frederick Slack, the runner-up in the previous year's election, to MacFarland's seat.
 Slack campaigned heavily on his incumbency and referred to himself as a "people's candidate" during the campaign.
 Despite his brief tenure in office, Slack was soundly defeated, with electors returning Parker and his fellow alderman Herbert Hannah to office.

 One of the area's prominent organizers with the Liberal Party, Henry Arnott Hicks, made his first bid for public office in this election.
 The 37-year-old Hicks was ultimately unsuccessful, falling over 700 votes behind Hannah.
 Despite his close ties with the Liberals, Hicks campaigned as an independent.
 The central theme of his campaign literature, aimed at his CCF opponent, declared that "civic affairs should be free of politics."

 The local CCF, attempting to boost their ranks on council to support Lawrence, nominated Bessie Mitchell to stand as their candidate in the ward.
 Campaigning on a platform of social justice and governmental efficiency, Mitchell appealed to Hamilton's women by pressing them to "make sure that women of Hamilton have representation!"
 Mitchell's candidacy was not covered by the Hamilton Spectator and the paper mistakenly referred to her as 'Mr. Mitchell' when reporting on the results the day after the election.